 While ADT, Frontpoint, and Protect America all require that you do 24/7 professional monitoring, Vivint gives you the option to self-monitor.

 If you go with professional monitoring, the costs differ depending on which plan you choose, but the range in general is $30 to $60 a month.
 That is, except Protect America— they offer professional monitoring completely free!
-As far as contracting goes, no company offers monthly contracting.
-Instead, you’ll commit to a period of one to five years.
+As far as contracting goes, only Frontpoint offers monthly contracting.
+Outside of that, you’ll commit to a period of one to five years.
 Let’s take a closer look at your options with each company.

 ADT Monitoring and Contract Options